sanskrit/raw_etexts/mixed/ebhAratI-sampat/koShAH/raghuvIrakoshaH/Do._raghuvIraH/Angala-hindI_shabdakoShaH_upodghAtaH.md

   11.**खनिज-अभिज्ञान,** in collaboration with Prof. N. L. Sharma, Indian School of Mines, Dhanbad; Dr. S. D. Limaye, Ph.D., Poona; and Dr. Lokesh Chandra, M.A., D.Litt.
 1953.
  12: *Indian Scientific Nomenclature of the Mammals of India, Burma and Ceylon,* in collaboration with Shri K, N. Dave and Dr. Lokesh Chandra, M.A., D.Litt.
 1953.
 Agricultural Statistics terms were prepared in response to the request of the Department, and were published in the Journal of the Indian Society of Agricultural Statistics, 1948, Vol.I, No.2.
 Mr. Ramgopal, M.A., had been deputed by the Department as my collaborator.
   Early in 1947 I was entrusted with the preparation of terms and text-books on chemistry, mathematics, physics, botany and zoology by the Government of Madhya Pradesh.
 With the operation of the professors, readers and lecturers of the Nagpur University complete terminology up to the B.Sc. and text-books for the Intermediate were produced under my generaleditorship.
-Each book was written in two languages, namely, Hindi and [Marathi.](# "Here is the complete list- 1. माध्यमिक बीजगणित (Intermediate Algebra), Hindi version : A. P. Shrivastava, M.Sc.")This is⠀the first set of scientific university books with a uniform and co-ordinated Indian terminology.
+Each book was written in two languages, namely, Hindi and [Marathi.[^1], Hindi version : A. P. Shrivastava, M.Sc.")This is⠀the first set of scientific university books with a uniform and co-ordinated Indian terminology.

+[^1]: "Here is the complete list- 1. माध्यमिक बीजगणित (Intermediate Algebra

 Over sixty B.Sc. textbooks are under preparation.